 SEC.
 1. METHOD.

-The names of all nominees for Directors, Officers and Association Trustees nominated pursuant to Article XII shall be announced on the Association’s website, vassar.edu/alums, or by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting, together with notice of the right to make independent nominations pursuant to Article XII, Sec.
+The names of all nominees for Directors, Officers, and Association Trustees nominated pursuant to Article XII shall be announced on the Association’s website, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting, together with notice of the right to make independent nominations pursuant to Article XII, Sec.
 2.

 SEC.
 2. VOTING.

-The membership shall vote during the Annual Meeting by voice vote, at a time and place prescribed by the Board, on the slate presented by the Nominating & Governance Committee.
-A majority approval of the slate shall constitute ratification.
-In exceptional circumstances, in a manner determined by the Executive Committee, such voting may take place electronically.
+The membership shall vote during the Annual Meeting by voice vote, at a time and place prescribed by the Board, on the slate and any amendments to the Bylaws presented by the Nominating & Governance Committee.
+A majority approval of the slate and amendments shall constitute ratification.
+In exceptional circumstances, in a manner determined by the Executive Committee, such voting may take place virtually.

 ARTICLE XIV.
 AMENDMENTS